What is World Food Day?

 - Becoming conscious of your food waste: In Australia each year, we waste around 7.3 million tonnes of food, which equals about 300kg per person.
 Try and minimise your food waste and encourage others to do the same.

-- Taking action and making a donation: You can make a difference by making a donation to those in need.
-Your money will go towards improving food security for children living in poverty overseas.
+- Taking action and making a donation: You can make a difference by donating to our Hunger Crisis Appeal and encouraging friends and family to do the same.
+Your money will go towards improving food security for children who are suffering due to severe shortages of food and water.

-Go beyond observance and make a meaningful change this World Food Day
+Make a meaningful change to help fight famine this World Food Day

-Join us in working towards a world where every child can say ‘I am safe.
-I am educated.
-I contribute.
-I have a future.’
+Join us in working towards a world where every child can live a life free of hunger and famine.
 Food security is one of the most essential foundations to reducing poverty overseas, and improving the lives of the children and families with whom ChildFund works.

-Donate to our hunger appeal this World Food Day, and help ensure the most vulnerable children have a stable supply of food during the COVID-19 pandemic.
+You can help to fight famine by donating to our Hunger Crisis Appeal this World Food Day, and ensuring that the most vulnerable children have a stable supply of food during the current global challenges.
+Your donation will provide emergency cash transfers to families who need it most.